Lowood

 Health performance in Lowood is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Lowood.
-Both younger and older age groups have notable prevalence of common health conditions.
+Lowood faces significant health challenges, as indicated by its health data.
+Both younger and older age groups show a high prevalence of common health conditions.

-Approximately 49% (~7,519 people) have private health cover, lower than the national average of 55.3%.
-Mental health issues affect 11.1% of residents, while arthritis impacts 10.3%.
-Around 60.7% report being free from medical ailments, similar to Greater Brisbane's 60.9%.
-Lowood has 20.2% (3,107 people) aged 65 and over, compared to Greater Brisbane's 21.8%.
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+Only approximately 49% of Lowood's total population (~7,521 people) has private health cover, which is lower than the national average of 55.3%.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 11.1% and 10.3% of residents respectively.
+However, 60.7% of Lowood's residents report having no medical ailments, which is similar to Greater Brisbane's 60.9%.
+The proportion of seniors aged 65 and over in Lowood is 20.2% (3,108 people), slightly lower than Greater Brisbane's 21.8%.
+Health outcomes among seniors in Lowood present some challenges, generally aligned with the overall population's health profile.

 Frequently Asked Questions - Health